 Arkansas AHEC Scholars Program

-The Alabama AHEC Scholars Program is a multidisciplinary certificate program for certain health professions students that offers opportunities for hands-on training, experience in rural and underserved communities, and networking with other students and professionals.
+The Arkansas AHEC Scholars Program is a multidisciplinary certificate program for certain health professions students that offers opportunities for hands-on training, experience in rural and underserved communities, and networking with other students and professionals.

 This program requires up to a 2 year commitment and consists of classroom and/or online instruction and hands-on clinical training in addition to the regular coursework required by the degree program.